 There are "good secrets" that need to be kept (when somebody tells you they like someone, or when you are preparing a surprise party), and "bad secrets" which need to be told right away (when the secret makes you or another person feel bad, it hurts or entails something your mum or dad would never let you do).
-If anyone asks you to keep a bad secret, say no.
+Respect includes telling bad secrets right away and asking for help.
+It is not true that whatever happens during practice or competitions must stay there (code of silence), especially if it makes you or others feel bad: it is better to ask for help (code of care).
+If anyone asks you to keep a "bad secret", say no.